chiggachiggayeah/weatherman/weatherman.md

 She beamed proudly at her grandson.
 "Maybe one day.
 But just because you can make it rain, that doesn't mean you can control the weather."

-### Years Later.
-Naram has just built the device

-Everything was good and then it wasn't.
-On an unremarkable Tuesday, when the sky wasn't sobbing like it should've -- in hindsight -- but neither was it even *that* blue, something in the core of America snapped and nothing made sense.
-School buses, that day, erupted into columns of fire before they could even make it in for first bell.
-Husbands went to the grocery store for milk and never returned.
-Contrary to what they were told, students witnessed their final exams turn into life and death situations.
-Planes fell from the sky like the crooked paper machinations a child throws out a window, testing for distance.
-Churches burned.
-And mosques.
-And synagogues.
-At the end of what everyone wished had been a run-of-the-mill Tuesday, too many people were gone to count exactly.
-Everyone left pleaded with, and screamed at their televisions for it to say something they could make sense of.
-That never came.

-Eleanor Reed, President of the United States slammed the door to the Oval.
-She placed her face straight down on her desk and cried.
-She cried for the horrific loss of lives she was sworn to protect.
-Yet she also cried, because an era, an era of peace, was over.

-The only sensible thing left to do was to begin the search for answers.
-Days passed without any.
-The country questioned known radicals of all stripes and creeds.
-None of them knew much of anything.
-The kinds of connections to radical cells that could get you interrogated became more tangential and gossamer.
-Connections that sounded like the prefaces to the bad stories told over drinks at dinner.
-My friend's cousin's stepsister's chiropractor told my cousin's boyfriend...

-Eleanor imagined a spider freely roaming over the country, without any way to guess who next might be caught in its web.
-When there's a spider and you've got no idea how to deal with it directly, one sensible thing to do is to take a glass jar and place it over an area, including the spider, until the spider yields or dies.

 ### The machine works for the first time and the mysterious man (The Spider)
-"Son are you safe?"
-Naram was talking with his father on his way into the lab.

-"Yes, dad.
-You're worrying too much.
-It's an immigration halt.
-She's not interning people from the Middle East or anything."

-"It's a witchhunt Naram.
-And a witch hunt rarely ends without someone getting burned."

-"It won't be me dad.
-I had nothing to do with it."
 Naram had arrived.
 He managed to fish his keycard out of his pocket despite the four coffees he was holding.
 The coffees were unruly if he used only one hand, so he ran the keycard in front of the sensor using his teeth to hold it.
 The system beeped approvingly and a flash of green issued from the sensor as the door to his lab slid open.

-"A witch hunt doesn't end until somebody burns Naram.
-And that isn't necessarily the person responsible.
-She'll have to give them someone."

-Naram rolled his eyes and meted out silent hellos to his everyone in the lab.
 Amongst the faces gathered there was one he didn't recognize.

-"Listen dad, I think it'll be fine.
-I think we're passed the whole blame anyone who looks like they might be muslim phase in American politics.
-She's not that kind of President."
-He shook the new man's hand.
-"Li - listen, dad, just -- look I gotta go.
-I'll call you later if you want but I gotta go, alright?
-Bye."
 Naram's advisor, Dr. Holm, was brimming over with electricity.

 "Naram, this is Hank Thompson.
 Writer for the Boston Globe.
 He wants to cover your device!"
 Naram looked the man over.